Styles of Kung Fu in this course

 JKD restores the potency of the coiling & darting Snake side of Wing Chun, considering Wing Chun is said to have once been a combination of Snake and Crane systems from Shaolin.
 JKD makes Wing Chun footwork more agile, freeing the feet from the defensive back-foot Crane-style stance, taking example from Boxing, Fencing and other martial arts.

-Bear in mind, Bruce was one of the greatest ever exponents of classical Wing Chun (which he learnt from many teachers, initially Ip Man & co, as a teenager in Hong Kong).
-He was also well versed in Tai Chi (which he learnt from his father, from a very young age).
+Bear in mind, Bruce was one of the greatest ever exponents of classical Wing Chun, which he learnt from many teachers – initially from Ip Man and his main student Wong Shun Leung for 1.5 years in Hong Kong, then from Fook Yeung in Seattle from the age of 18 onwards.
+Bruce was also well versed in Tai Chi principles, which he learnt initially from his father from a very young age.

 But he didn’t just learn these arts, he mastered their fundamentals and took ownership, not replicating the mistakes he saw his teachers making.
-Practically every demonstration Bruce Lee made in his 20s & 30s, is a perfect example of how to execute the given technique, so if you spot any differences between my style and his, I have no problem with you following his – both ways should work fine.
+Practically every demonstration Bruce Lee made, especially towards the end of his life, is a near perfect example of how a technique can be executed, so if you spot any differences between my style and his, I have no problem with you following his – both ways should work fine.

-Having said that, Bruce Lee’s skill did dramatically improve between the ages of 18 (when he moved to America) and 32 (when he was murdered, in 1973).
-This mainly affected his move selection to optimise relaxation, power and inter-move fluidity – he was never prone to making technical mistakes on a move by move basis.
+Bruce Lee’s skill dramatically improved, continuously from his mid teens when he began learning Wing Chun in Hong Kong, until the age of 32 when he was eventually murdered back in Hong Kong.
+Since his 20s he was never prone to making serious technical mistakes on a move by move – he picked up individual techniques quite quickly and began teaching them in a very polished way in his early 20s.
+But his development massively affected his full-body balance and his choice of stances, as well as his move selection to optimise relaxation, power and inter-move fluidity.
 So it’s worth paying extra special attention to any demonstrations he made in his 30s, such as those behind the scenes of Enter The Dragon (1973) with John Saxon and Bolo Yeung.
 His movies themselves were also great examples of legitimate Kung Fu, especially the later ones where he had more control over script and fight choreography.

 Xing Yi